 Gardeners usually grow hibiscus for their showy blooms but another type of hibiscus, cranberry hibiscus, is used primarily for its gorgeous deep purple foliage.
-Some folks growing cranberry hibiscus know that it has another lesser known attribute as well.
-It’s edible too!
+Some folks growing cranberry hibiscus know that it has another lesser-known attribute as well.
+It’s edible!

 What are Cranberry Hibiscus Plants?

-Cranberry hibiscus plants (Hibiscus acetosella) are multi-stemmed shrubs that grow from 3-6 feet (1-2 m.) in height with green/red to burgundy serrated leaves.
+Cranberry hibiscus plants (Hibiscus acetosella) are multi-stemmed shrubs that grow from 3 to 6 feet (1-2 m.) in height with green/red to burgundy serrated leaves.
 The foliage looks much like that of Japanese maple.

 - ‘Red Shield’